-Commented [JB25]: Evidence of Natalie Hampson 27 September 2023
+Commented [JB29]: Evidence of Natalie Hampson 27 September 2023

-Commented [JB26]: Evidence of Natalie Hampson 27 September 2023
+Commented [JB30]: Evidence of Natalie Hampson 27 September 2023

-Activities located in the Te Pūtahi Ladies Mile Zone Activity Status 49.4.4 Two or more residential units per site in the Medium Density Residential Precinct and High Density Residential Precinct Discretion is restricted to: RD a. location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area; how the design advances housing diversity, including the range of unit types to achieve a diverse range of choice including size, typology and affordability; promotion of sustainability and accessibility, either through construction methods, design or function; street activation; e. parking and access layout: safety, efficiency and impacts on on-street parking and travel management; f. design and integration of landscaping, including existing vegetation; g.
-The spatial layout of the development, and its relationship to and integration with other sites and development, taking into account the location of: Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub- Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
-Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone. h. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; i. within Sub-Area A the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; j.
+Antivities loopted in the Te Dittabil office Mile Terre A atilizity Otatura Activities located in the Te Pūtahi Ladies Mile Zone Activity Status 9.4.4 Two or more residential units per site in the Medium Density Residential Precinct and High Density Residential Precinct RD Discretion is restricted to: a. location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area; b. how the design advances achieves housing diversity, including the range of unit types to achieve a diverse range of choice including size, typology and affordability; c. promotion of sustainability and accessibility, either through construction methods, design or function; d. street activation; e. parking and access layout: safety, efficiency and impacts on on-street parking and travel management; f. design and integration of landscaping, including existing vegetation; g.
+The spatial layout of the development, and its relationship to and integration with other sites and development, taking into account the location of: i.
+Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
+Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
+Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone. h. within Sub-Area A the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; j.
 The information requirements for stormwater management specified by Rule 27.7.28.1 Note that this rule also applies to attached and semi-attached residential units within a site, or across more than one site.
-49.4.5 Residential Visitor Accommodation in the Low Density Residential, Medium Density Residential, Commercial Centre, Glenpanel and Open Space Precincts NC 49.4.5A Residential Visitor Accommodation in the High Density Residential Precinct P 49.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
-NC - 49.4.7 Residential Flats NC 49.4.7 Retirement Villages D \vdash Non-residential activities
+49.4.5 Residential Visitor Accommodation in the Low Density Residential, Medium Density Residential, Commercial Centre, Glenpanel and Open Space Precincts except as provided for in Sub-Area H2 where Rule 49.5.XX applies.
+NC 49.4.5A Residential Visitor Accommodation in the High Density Residential Precinct P 49.4.6 One residential unit per site within the Medium Density Residential Precinct and the High Density Residential Precinct, except that this rule shall not apply to a residential unit that is attached to residential units on other sites.
+NC 49.4.6A Any application under Rule 49.5.16.2(b) for a residential density of less than NC 40 residential units per hectare.
+4 9.4.7 Residential Flats NC